nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <h3> 5️⃣ Set Domain Controller's NIC Private IP address to static </h3>

 When configuring a Domain Controller (DC), it’s essential that its IP address remains constant so that all domain-joined devices can reliably find it for authentication, DNS, and other directory services.

-This ensures that the IP won’t change if the VM is stopped, restarted, or redeployed.

 This is critical because if the DC’s IP changes, clients relying on it for DNS and domain services would fail to locate it.